OS-RSPS/blog/_posts/08-07-23-minor-update-beta-continued/08-07-23-minor-update-beta-continued.md

 <em><font size="1">GitHub on its bulk phase.</font></em>
 </center>
 <div class="spacer-medium"></div>
-Additionally, quite a few of the videos we've been in contact with numerous major content creators are going to be coming out this week and hopefully directly into your subscription feed on Youtube!
+Additionally, quite a few of the video creators we've been in contact with for promotional work are going to be releasing their finished results this week and hopefully directly into your subscription feed on Youtube!
 We're expecting a fair surge in activity from them, so have been battening down the hatches accordingly.

 The testers have been absolutely incredible so far and, as we've said already, we could not have gotten any luckier with them!
 For those interested in joining the team and visiting our humble little corner, please click the button below this post to join the official discord and fill out an application!
 As for us?
 Well, we'll keep doing what we do and maybe turn the heat up just a little.